Best vacuums for pet hair – tested by our home tech experts to help you keep your home fur-free

 What's the best vacuum for picking up pet hair on a couch?

-For removing pet hair from a couch or other upholstery, you'll want to select a vacuum that comes with attachments such as a mini-upholstery tool that make it easy to vacuum across delicate fabrics.
+For removing pet hair from a couch or other upholstery, you're looking for one of the best vacuum attachments for pet hair, like a mini upholstery tool that makes it easy to vacuum across delicate fabrics.

 The best Dyson vacuums, like the V15 Detect, V12 Detect Slim and Ball Animal 2, tend to come with these attachments.
 Most cordless and handheld vacuum styles will be sufficient for removing pet hair and dander from upholstery.